Real-Skill/egghead-exercises/README.md

  * find your components, install via bower and injects them directly into the `index.html` file (`grunt-wiredep`)

-From bootstrap component, should be injected only part of the CSS.
+For bootstrap component, only the CSS should be injected.
 Remember that, you can't manually modify `index.html` file.

-You start with ready tasks:
+You start with following tasks preconfigured:

+    grunt serve

-`grunt serve` (you can use it to start browser in live reload mode) and `grunt test` (to start protractor test)
+ you can use it to start browser in live reload mode

-###Results
+    grunt test

+to start protractor test

+###Expected results
 * **grunt jshint** command result

 ```